izanamu/myfiles/README.md

-# mytest
+# myfiles
-this is a storage for my website.
+this area is a storage for my website.

 changed to "GitHub Pages" from repositories, at 2026-02-18.